 Partial dentures are commonly used when you have one or two teeth missing, and you want to have them replaced, or when your remaining teeth are not strong enough to support false teeth alternatives like dentures.

-Full dentures sit on either on the top or bottom gum line and are held in place by suction as you eat, socialise and perform your daily tasks.
+Full dentures sit either on the top or bottom gum line and are held in place by suction as you eat, socialise, and perform your daily tasks.

 There are temporary ones, used before a decaying tooth is extracted and after as you heal, usually for six months.
 You will need to replace them with permanent dentures once that time lapses.